gloriading/move/README.md

 - add custom flash messages!

-- something wrong with the automatching colour scheme... still.........
+- automatching colour scheme... records/new.html.erb
+  + when click on edit, no autocomplete
+  + click on jan 9, no recoreds filled

 - in the new form,
   + colour autocomplete only works for the first pair